brianperlman/EO-technical-expert-written-assessment/Task 2 - Python and EO Data Processing/README.md

 ## 1. Background

-The [2022 Pakistan monsoon floods](https://www.britannica.com/event/Pakistan-floods-of-2022) submerged approximately one-third of the country, displacing over 33 million people and causing widespread destruction across Sindh and Punjab provinces along the Indus River floodplain.
-This notebook demonstrates a multi-method flood detection workflow using Maxar Open Data high-resolution satellite imagery, supplemented by Sentinel-1 SAR from Google Earth Engine.
+The [2022 Pakistan monsoon floods](https://www.britannica.com/event/Pakistan-floods-of-2022) submerged approximately one-third of the country, displacing millions of people and causing widespread destruction across Sindh and Punjab provinces along the Indus River floodplain.
+This notebook demonstrates a multi-method flood detection workflow using Maxar Open Data VHR optical satellite imagery (with both NDVI and unsupervised ML analysis methods) and compared with analysis of Sentinel-1 SAR data sourced from Google Earth Engine.

-**Study area:** Sindh province, approximately 12 km × 15 km centered on **(26.55°N, 67.69°E)**, northwest of Mohenjo-daro along the Indus River corridor.
+**Study area:** Sindh province, approximately 12 km × 15 km centered on **(26.55°N, 67.69°E)**, northwest of Mohenjo-daro along the Indus River corridor, just north of Manchar Lake, where massive flodding occurred.

 ---